Drive sales on autopilot with ecommerce-focused featuresSee Features

 Omnisend, on the other hand, offers 24/7 email and chat customer service to all paid subscribers.
 Free users can check the Help Center or submit a request via email.
-Customer Success Managers are provided to Enterprise users as well as Pro subscribers with 15,000 or more contacts.
+Customer Success Managers are provided to Pro and Standard users who pay more than $400/month.

 Omnisend vs. Remarkety: Price Comparison